alessandroforchin/Basic-info-site/README.md

 # Basic-info-site

-This is a BAsic info site create using Node.js
+This is a Basic info site create using Node.js.